Plainfield police arrest Walgreens Pharmacy robbery suspect

 Officers responded just before 9 p.m. to Walgreens Pharmacy at 20 Prospect St. in the Moosup section of Plainfield.
 Police said the alleged thief took off before they arrived.

-Officers could get a description of the suspect from the surveillance video and witnesses.
-According to police, later Saturday night, while officers were at the Music Lady Cafe for an unrelated incident, they noticed a man matching the robbery suspect’s description.
+According to police, later Saturday night, while officers were at the Music Lady Cafe on Green Hollow Road for an unrelated incident, they noticed a man matching the robbery suspect’s description.

 Police said they spotted Foux sitting at the bar and took him into custody.